 A merry time awaits in the region of French wine

 Located in the South-West of France, Bordeaux is in what is colloquially known as French wine country.
 Golfers will love not only the great wine and gastronomy the region is famous for but also the plethora of fantastic golf courses in and around the area.
 On top of this is the array of brilliant hotels all offering golfers luxury accommodation close by to all the best local courses, there really is something for every golfer on a golf holiday to Bordeaux.

 A hidden gem in the South of France

 Bordeaux is another of France’s regions that isn’t typically associated with golf, with the region being more known for the great wine and food it produces.
 However, golfers will be pleasantly surprised to find that the region has an abundance of superb courses that perfectly compliment both the surroundings and the food on offer.

 Golf du Medoc is one of Bordeaux’s top golf clubs, it offers golfers two outstanding courses to test their metal on, the Les Châteaux course and Les Vignes course.
 Les Châteaux is the better known of two having won the best course in France award back in 2014, it is characterised by its large fairways yet challenging wispy rough.
 Les Vignes is much more tree-lined requiring golfers keep the ball straight and out of the trees.
-Golf du Medoc is widely recognised as one of Bordeaux’s top clubs and a must-play if you’re in the region.
+Golf du Medoc is widely recognised as one of Bordeaux’s must-play clubs.

 Chateau des Vigiers is another notable club in Bordeaux, featuring three courses, Les Vignes, La Vallee and Le Lac.
 Each course oozes class and really sets the scene of golf Bordeaux with each course being set in picturesque vineyards.
 The layouts vary in difficulty yet remain challenging for low handicappers as well as high handicappers.

 Why choose Bordeaux for your next golf holiday?